martdegraaf/martdegraaf.github.io/src/blog/content/posts/productivity-guilt/index.md

 ## Talking helps

 I have talked about this with colleagues and they scoped the problem differently.
 It does not mean the inner voice will stop talking.
 I think it is important to talk about this and share your feelings with others.
 It helps to get instructions to stop, or to get compliments on your results.

+## Discipline

+Work on habits regarding your work.
+Habits will help you to regulate working hours and feel productive.
+Some tips I have gathered are:

+- Start and end your workday at the same time.
+- Make sure you have a dedicated workspace.
+- Shut down your computer at the end of the workday.

+In the book 'Tiny Habits' by BJ Fogg, he talks about the MAUI habit.
+This habit is saying when your feet touch the floor in the morning: "It's going to be a great day.".
+This helps you to start your day with a positive mindset.

+I suggest another habit to enclose your working day.
+I will try and make this my habit:

+{{< quoteblock >}}
+After I shut down my computer, I will say to myself: "I did a great job today."
+{{< /quoteblock >}}

 ## Final thoughts